What is Apache Hadoop

 It is becoming imperative for enterprises to decrease cost of software, hardware, storage and administration time associated with growing amounts of data.
 With the capability to store more data at a fraction of the cost, solutions like Hadoop have become quite popular for big data workloads.

-Hadoop has its own set of challenges, and here are a few reasons why you might consider offloading CPU and I/O from Hadoop –
+Hadoop has its own set of challenges, and here are a few reasons why you might consider offloading high load CPU and I/O from Hadoop –

 How Alluxio can help